saltyrtc/saltyrtc-task-webrtc-js/README.md

     let task = new WebRTCTask(true);

+You can also specify the max DataChannel chunk size:

+    let task = new WebRTCTask(true, 65536);

-If you don't specify any value, handover defaults to `true`.
+If you don't specify any values, handover defaults to `true` and the chunk size defaults to `16384`.

 To send offers, answers and candidates, use the following task methods: